percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | int         | `10485760` |

-The size of data chunks in bytes to be uploaded to the storage bucket (10 MiB by default)
+The size of data chunks in bytes to be uploaded to the storage bucket (10 MiB by default).

 ### `backup.storages.&lt;storage-name&gt;.s3.maxUploadParts`